Nde-Code/ShodanTS/docs.md

 ## [GET] `async getSavedSearchQueries<T>({ page, sort?, order? }?)` – Retrieve a list of saved search queries:

-This method returns a list of search queries that have been saved by users in the Shodan directory.
+This method returns a list of search queries that have been saved by users on Shodan.

 ### Parameters